DED9

 2. The Intersect of Security and Reliability

 A significant portion of the duties involves security management—installing firewalls, managing updates, and protecting data.
 This underscores the modern reality that network operations and security are inseparable.
-An NOS must not only ensure the network is running but also that it’s running securely.
+An NOS must not only ensure the network is operational but also that it’s secure.
 This dual responsibility requires a comprehensive skill set encompassing both infrastructure maintenance and security best practices.

 3. Clear Career Pathway

 The text maps out a clear progression for aspiring specialists, suggesting starting with a technical background (Bachelor’s degree) and gaining practical experience (technician/administrator roles).
-The strong emphasis on professional certifications (Network+, CCNA, CCNP) reflects the industry’s reliance on standardized, vendor-specific knowledge to validate expertise.
+The strong emphasis on professional certifications (e.g., Network+, CCNA, CCNP) reflects the industry’s reliance on vendor-specific, standardized knowledge to validate expertise.
 This focus on continuous learning is vital because, as the text notes elsewhere, IT knowledge must keep pace with rapid technological advancements.

 4. Essential Soft Skills